 I think it’s a lot more useful to focus on the biggest expenses instead: hotel costs, meals, entertainment, and parking.

 Keep in mind though that accessibility is always going to play the biggest role.
 For many people the best beach is the closest beach.
 That means they don’t have to fly with an unpleasant airline and they can bring all their luggage.
 Or they can do a day trip with a packed cooler.
 A recent report from Trivago found that 7 out of 10 hotel searches by Texans were for…places in Texas.
 If you’re feeling more mobile though, here are the bargains in the USA.
-I’ve used research for what people are actually paying for hotels via Trivago, plus pricing info on other factors from Numbeo and official local sources.
+I’ve used research for what people are actually paying for hotels via Kayak, plus pricing info on other factors from Numbeo and official local sources.

 Daytona Beach, FL